Garry Burns: Australian Federal Elections

-In the 2007 Australian Federal Election, Burns volunteered for Malcom Turnbull's Labor opponent in the seat of Wentworth, George Newhouse.
-During the campaign, Burns allegedly verbally abused and intimidated Turnbull's wife.
-The following day, Burns sent an email to Turnbull stating that there will be more angry homosexuals like Burns attacking Turbull in public because of his "fascist leader John Howard, who treats my [Burns] community like second-class citizens".
-He described Turbull's wife as a "middle-aged well dress 'fag hag' impersonator of a wife" and Turnbull as a "weak and pathetic excuse for a human being.
+In the 2007 Australian Federal Election, Burns volunteered for George Newhouse, who was the Labor candidate in the seat of Wentworth, running against the incumbent and future Prime Minister, Malcom Turnbull.
+During the campaign, Burns allegedly verbally abused and intimidated Turnbull's wife, Lucy Turnbull.
+The following day, Burns sent an email to Malcolm Turnbull stating that there would be more angry homosexuals like Burns attacking Turnbull in public because of his "fascist leader" John Howard, whom Burns accused of treating gay people as second-class citizens.
+He described Turbull's wife as a "middle-aged, well-dressed 'fag hag' impersonator of a wife" and Turnbull as a "weak and pathetic excuse for a human being.
 Burns was subsequently sacked from his volunteer position.
-In the 2010 Australian Federal Election Burns considered challenging Turnbull if someone provided him with the necessary funds.
+In the 2010 Australian Federal Election, Burns considered challenging Turnbull if someone provided him with the necessary funds.
 He criticised Turnbull for "poncing around the place wanting to become prime minister".

 Complaints and litigation

-He has lodged over 100 complaints to the NSW Anti-Discrimination Board including 36 vilification or victimisation complaints against Queensland Senate Candidate Bernard Gaynor during a period of 32 months.
-Gaynor stated that Burns' actions caused his life to become "a living nightmare", and that it has resulted in over $300,000 in legal expenses forcing Gaynor to sell his house.
-In 2020 Burns stated that he had won around 62 out of 65 proceedings.
+Burns has lodged over 100 complaints to the NSW Anti-Discrimination Board, including 36 vilification or victimisation complaints against Queensland Senate Candidate Bernard Gaynor during a period of 32 months.
+Gaynor stated that Burns' actions caused his life to become "a living nightmare" and resulted in over $300,000 in legal expenses, forcing Gaynor to sell his house.
+In 2020, Burns stated that he had won around 62 out of 65 proceedings.

 The elements of homosexual vilification under NSW Anti-Discrimination legislation are that it is: